- Solar advice hub

 This smart import and export tariff involves Octopus buying and selling grid electricity on your behalf to achieve the highest returns.

-If you have a solar & battery system and don’t own an electric car, Intelligent Octopus Flux is definitely your best option – unless you have a heat pump.
+If you have a solar & battery system and don’t own an electric car, Intelligent Octopus Flux could be your best option – unless you have a heat pump.

 In that case, you may want to use Cosy Octopus, which provides three off-peak periods per day which you can use to heat your home cheaply.